Mahmud of Ghazni: Birth and background

-Creed and Religious Alignment
+Creed and religious policy

-Originally Sultan Mahmud was a follower of the Hanafi school of law, but shortly after his accession to the throne he showed inclination towards the Karramite sect and ultimately changed over to the Shafi'i school of law.
-Although early in his reign Sultan Mahmud showed sympathies with the Karramiyya sect—evidenced by reports that he “would get angry for the Karramiyya” (yaghḍabu lil-Karramiyya) Following Mahmud's death Ghaznavid poet Farrukhi said the heretics can now sleep peacefully:
+Originally Sultan Mahmud was a follower of the Hanafi school of law, but shortly after his accession to the throne he showed inclination towards the Karramiyya sect and ultimately changed over to the Shafi'i school of law.
+Early in his reign Sultan Mahmud showed sympathies with the Karramiyya sect—evidenced by reports that he "would get angry for the Karramiyya" (yaghḍabu lil-Karramiyya).
+Following Mahmud's death Ghaznavid poet Farrukhi said the heretics can now sleep peacefully:

 "Alas and alack, the Qarmatiyan can now rejoice!
 They will be secure against death by stoning or the gallows."

+Mohammad Habib writes, according to contemporary gossip Mahmud had disbelief in the Day of Judgment and in the Hadith "that the scholars (ulama) are the successors of the prophets."
+He also suspected that Subuktigin was not his real father.
+Mahmud like other Muslim sovereigns paid visits to the renown Muslim saints.
+Among them Abu al-Hassan al-Kharaqani personally influenced him.
+According to one account, while returning to his palace one night, the Sultan ordered his golden lamp to be given to a poor student whom he saw reading in the light of a shop.
+That night the prophet Muhammad appeared to him in a dream and said, "Son of Subuktigin, may God honour thee in both the worlds as thou hast honoured my successor!"
+The Sultan's three doubts were thus removed.

-Afterward, Mahmud came under the influence of the renowned scholar Abū Bakr ʿAbdallāh ibn Aḥmad al-Qaffāl al-Marwazī, Abū Bakr al-Qaffāl al-Marwazī a devout follower of the Ashʿarī theological school and the Shafi'i madhhab.
+Afterward, Mahmud came under the influence of the renowned scholar Abu Bakr al-Qaffal al-Marwazi, a devout follower of the Ashʿarī theological school and the Shafi'i madhhab.
 This shift reflected a broader move within the Ghaznavid court to align with Sunni orthodoxy, distancing itself from anthropomorphic sects like the Karramiyya and from Isma'ili theology.
-Mahmud's theological stance is described by Al-Dhahabi as that of an Athari in creed and Shafi‘i in jurisprudence.
+Mahmud's theological stance is described by al-Dhahabi as that of an Athari in creed and Shafi'i in jurisprudence.
 He mentioned Mahmud as someone who inclined towards the Athar, quote:

 "The Sultan was inclined towards the Athar, except that he was from the Karamiyya."

-This quotation reflects his earlier theological position on creed, prior to his later shift towards the Shāfiʿī Atharī view.
+This quotation reflects his earlier theological position on creed, prior to his later shift towards the Shafi'i Athari view.
 Following his shift in creed, he was challenged by the Ashʿarī theologian Ibn Furak, who contended that describing God as ‘above’ implied also describing Him as ‘below.
 He answered him by saying, quote:

 Abu ʿAlī ibn al-Bannāʾ said: ʿAlī ibn al-Ḥusayn al-Akbarī narrated that he heard Abū Masʿūd Aḥmad ibn Muḥammad al-Bajalī say: Ibn Fawrak entered upon Sultan Maḥmūd and said: "It is not permissible to describe God as being above, because that would necessarily entail describing Him as being below.
 Whoever it is permissible for Him to have an above, it is permissible for Him to have a below."
 The Sultan replied: "I did not describe Him so that it would be necessary for me to do so.
 Rather, He described Himself."